christiaanjl/react-redux-template/README.md

+# React-Redux template

-__React-Redux template__; an amalgamation of ideas to form a sensible set of conventions for larger scale React projects.
+An amalgamation of ideas to form a sensible set of conventions for larger scale React projects.
 Includes example code to guide coding conventions and program structure for new projects.

-For React-Context template see [here]()
+For React-Context template see [here](https://github.com/christiaanjl/react-context-template)

 ## UI
 Initial project fetches users and their to-do items from [jsonplaceholder](https://jsonplaceholder.typicode.com)